mstfst/ldc-bail-reform/README.md

   LDC Bail Reform Project
 </h1>

-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+A starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

 ## 🚀 Quick start